-The Institute of Technology offers technical skills development via advanced and higher-level courses and higher apprenticeships.
+The Institute of Technology offers technical skills development via advanced higher-level courses and higher Apprenticeships.

 Experience in the workplace is a vital element of your training.
 It applies to all Institute of Technology programmes with the exception of professional short courses.

 We’ll assist you to find relevant work experience if you need help.

 Advanced and higher Apprenticeships offer an excellent alternative to studying a degree-level course at university.
 They provide the opportunity to earn while you learn, and they’re suitable for people of all ages.